KaiLiuSYD/hello-world/README.md

 # hello-world
-A good start of gitbub
+A good start of github